appsmithorg/appsmith-docs/website/docs/reference/widgets/table/README.md

 # Table

-The table widget displays data in rows and columns.
-You can display data from an API in a table, trigger an action when a user selects a row, and even work with sizable paginated data sets.
-Once a table is connected to a datasource, you can also use [inline-editing](/reference/widgets/table/inline-editing) features to make changes and additions to the table data directly in the widget.
+This page details how to work with your data in a Table widget.
+You will learn how to transform raw data from your queries, set up the table to fit your preferences, and implement server-side functions like pagination to make it speedier to work with large amounts of data.
+If you would like to learn about making changes and additions to your data within the Table widget, see [inline-editing](/reference/widgets/table/inline-editing).

 <VideoEmbed host="youtube" videoId="-rzePEV2QQ8" title="How to use Table Widget" caption="How to use Table Widget"/>